memmott/rosecitydevs-LMS/README.md

    + Lots of pictures to make the site easier to navigate (for students still learning to read)
    + Big colorful simple buttons (with pictures)
 + Teacher
-   + See all of the student passwords (especially if they change them)
-   + Enter grades & comments that parents can view
-   + Communication center for talking to parents
-   + A communication center for teachers to connect with and share content with other teachers
-   + Search functions with tags for content
-      + Search by standard (Common Core)
 + Parents
-   + Communication center for talking to teachers
-   + View student grades / progress / notes from teachers

 ## Courses
 + Games